What do you think of Scotland?

 The Current Plan

 Our first stop in Scotland will be Edinburgh.
-I would like to spend three nights here allowing us two days to explore and staying in preferably in a boutique hotel or an Airbnb apartment near the Royal Mile and making it easy to walk everywhere.
+I would like to spend three nights here allowing us two days to explore and staying in preferably in a boutique hotel or an Airbnb apartment (you can get a discount off your first stay using this link) near the Royal Mile and making it easy to walk everywhere.

 In Edinburgh we will explore: